midnightntwrk/midnight-architecture/formal-methods/proposal/Proposal.lagda.md

 We will discuss each of the items in the list above in more detail in the remainder of this section.

-\Q{Current resources for formal methods are limited, so we have to choose.
-Where would formal methods have the most impact, and which techniques would be suitable there?}
+\Q{Where would formal methods have the most impact, and which techniques would be suitable there?}

 ## Formal Specifications